jbarroso/clean-code/README.md

 Write test that force exceptions and add behavior to satisfy your test.

 ## Use Unchecked Exceptions
-Your code would not compile if the signature don't match what your code do.
+Your code would not compile if the signature don't match to what your code do.

 Some programing languages do not have it and you can build robust software with them.